 This technique frames what you want to say in a positive light, making it sound less like a criticism, and more like an exciting new idea.

-Step four: help for the non-confrontational
+Ideas for the non-confrontational

 It’s generally best to be open and communicative about things in a relationship.
-However, there are a few ways that you can help make the communication less confrontational, and more fun.
+However, there are a few ways that you can help make the communication less confrontational and more fun.